juju deploy jenkins

 If you want the previously-default behaviour of a random TCP port, you can set this to -1:

 juju config jenkins jnlp-port=-1

 Or if you want to disable the feature entirely, set it to 0:

 juju config jenkins jnlp-port=0

-The default password for the 'admin' account will be auto-generated.
+The default password for the 'admin' account will be auto-generated, or can be